Serpentine Squiggles

 The archetypal scene, through this lens, operates on at least three layers.
 The three most common throughlines are intent, action, and obstacle.

 You can see how friction on all three layers enriches.
-White room dialogue has only a single layer; add in some description and you have another, and if the narrator is introspecting and plotting their moves throughout it all?
+White room dialogue has only a single layer; add in some description and you have one more, and if the narrator is introspecting and plotting their moves throughout it all?
 Now we’re cooking something that feels like a proper scene.

-The interactions of thinking vs doing vs saying is just one possibility.
+The interactions of thinking versus doing versus saying is just one possibility.
 If there’s no dialogue, if it’s a fight scene, then a mere blow by blow occupies one layer.
 Focus on the tactics and strategy, and you win another layer — but what about the environment?

 Several characters might each have their own throughline, or more often, they align into factions.
 But I can’t complete this taxonomy; the specific anatomy is distinct with each scene.